Delphi-Community/Delphi-Community-Page/docs/install-the-ide/build-from-source.md

 Be sure `make` is installed on your operating system.

+If make isn't working, check your environement variable path.

 :::

 Open the terminal, go to the directory you cloned the source. `cd ~./revivedIDE`